 Choose a common area of your home to keep and/or use the computer to prevent web searches from happening in private.
 Keep an up to date list of all device passwords, and practice a strict no-device policy if your children change the passwords without your consent.
 Consider only allowing your children to use social media that you understand and for which you have a personal account so that you can follow or friend your child to keep them accountable to safe practices.

 Limiting time spent on technology is also an important practice.
 Home devices such as Circle can track and turn off wi-fi during certain times of the day, like right before bed.
-This device gives parents some intentional control and does the enforcement of the rules, too.
+This device gives parents some intentional control and helps enforce the rules.

 Get the Most Out of the Internet and Social Media

 Though the risks online are real, so are the benefits of using the web and social media for learning and for good purposes.
 National speaker, Josh Ochs teaches teens to use social media to their advantage.
 His book Light, Bright & Polite focuses on best social media posts and strategies to impress colleges and future employers.
 The book also discusses common social media mistakes and tips on how to talk to your kids and make a plan.
 Check out these inspirational stories of teens who are making positive change in the world and using social media tools to do it!

 Francis Bacon declared, “Knowledge is power.”
 And while it’s tempting to ignore the realities of the digital world, the knowledge that you have as a parent to understand it are powerful, too.
 And as we are seeing in increasing measure, the cost of ignorance may be incredibly high for our children.